dell/csm-docs/content/docs/csidriver/upgradation/drivers/unity.md

 Preparing myvalues.yaml is the same as explained in the install section.

-To upgrade the driver from csi-unity v2.2 to csi-unity 2.3
+To upgrade the driver from csi-unity v2.2.0 to csi-unity v2.3.0

-1. Get the latest csi-unity 2.3 code from Github using using `git clone -b v2.3.0 https://github.com/dell/csi-unity.git`.
+1. Get the latest csi-unity v2.3.0 code from Github using using `git clone -b v2.3.0 https://github.com/dell/csi-unity.git`.
-2. Create myvalues.yaml.
-3. Copy the helm/csi-unity/values.yaml to the new location csi-unity/dell-csi-helm-installer with name say myvalues.yaml, to customize settings for installation edit myvalues.yaml as per the requirements.
+2. Copy the helm/csi-unity/values.yaml to the new location csi-unity/dell-csi-helm-installer with name say myvalues.yaml, to customize settings for installation edit myvalues.yaml as per the requirements.
-4. Navigate to common-helm-installer folder and execute the following command:
+3. Navigate to csi-unity/dell-csi-hem-installer folder and execute the following command:
   `./csi-install.sh --namespace unity --values ./myvalues.yaml --upgrade`

 ### Using Operator